Welcome to my blog!

 Mary Jane's Coconut Curry Chicken

-Serves 5-6 People depending on the Portion Sizes
+Serves 5-6 People - depending on the portion Sizes (see notes below to double the sauce)

 Ingredients

-2 chicken breasts (out about 3 cups) sliced thin, against the grain (2" pieces)
+2 chicken breasts (about 3 cups) sliced thin, against the grain (2" pieces)

 1 Tb baking soda for tenderizing